Kristian-Tagion/sdk/core/README.md

 ./wallet/ # CLI tool to send and receive Tagion bills
 ```

-# FAQ [NEED POLISH]

-What is Invoice?

-What is Devnet?
-It's a real node software running in the developer mode, spawning multiple nodes automatically.

-How the nodes are communicating?
-Locally, via websockets connecting to ports.

-# Guide [NEED POLISH]

-In this guide we will use CLI utilities to create two wallet instances, put some initial money to one of them, send some of those money to the other wallet, by sending the contract to the devnet thus modifying the database.

 # Run the Devnet Container

 If you don't have Docker installed, please follow [official installation guide](https://docs.docker.com/get-started/).